10 Magical Ice Skating Rinks For A Perfect Winter Outing

 Just imagine how good you’ll look sliding and gliding with the best of them on one of London’s festively fabulous ice skating rinks!

 Okay, so if you aren’t a Torvill or Dean, then gliding might be an exaggeration.
-Nevertheless, London’s finest ice skating rinks are beginning to set up shop, so you can cautiously inch your way alongside the handrails with the best of them!
-Don’t worry, we can’t pull off a triple Salchow either (maybe next year), so you’ll be in fine company.
-Anyway, ice skating is more about getting into the festive spirit, and sipping on some hot chocolate whilst you wait for your soggy bottom to dry.
+Nevertheless, London’s finest ice skating rinks are back in business this month, so you can cautiously inch your way alongside the handrails with the best of them!
 Get your skates on ASAP, as these are the best ice skating rinks in 2018.

 Ice skating rinks confirmed for Winter 2018